 When you reach for a fragrance oil, you’re not just choosing a scent.
-You’re selecting what will circulate through your space, what you will breathe in daily, and what kind of story your home will begin to tell.
+You’re selecting what will circulate through your space, what will surround you each day, and what kind of story your home will begin to tell.
 Labels often hold the answers, but only if you know how to read them.
 Understanding the language of fragrance gives you more control over your choices and helps you find blends that align with your values.

 This guide breaks down the most common label terms and what they truly mean.
 Whether you’re seeking natural ingredients, clean formulations, or simply want to know what makes a fragrance perform well, these explanations will offer clarity and confidence.